 - Select an itinerary with an acclimatization day to let your body adjust to higher elevations and a changed atmosphere.

-- If you feel any symptoms of AMS, including headache, shortness of breath, nausea, vomiting, fatigue, and dizziness, immediately tell your guide to stop ascending and descend if the conditions don’t improve.
+- If you experience symptoms of AMS, such as headache, shortness of breath, nausea, vomiting, fatigue, or dizziness, immediately inform your guide to stop ascending and descend if the conditions don’t improve.

-- Keep garlic and cloves throughout the trek in your mouth as they help to enhance the flow of blood in the body and use oxygen more efficiently.
+- Carry garlic and cloves throughout the trek in your mouth, as they help enhance blood flow and improve oxygen utilization

-Trekking in Nepal’s Himalayas requires obtaining permits, including for Everest Base Base Trek, with Gokyo Lake Trekking.
+Trekking in Nepal’s Himalayas requires obtaining permits, including for the Everest Base Camp Trek, with Gokyo Lake Trekking.
 The permit is mandatory paperwork implemented by the Nepal Tourism Board and Trekking Agencies Association of Nepal(TAAN).
-Further, to trek to EBC with Gokyo Lake, Sagarmatha National Park Permit and Khumbu Pasang Lhamu Municipality Entry Permit.
+Further, trekking to EBC with Gokyo Lake, Sagarmatha National Park Permit, and Khumbu Pasang Lhamu Municipality Entry Permit are necessary.
 Obtaining the permits ensures you are legally trekking through the areas and respecting the local rules and regulations of the region.

-Furthermore, the journey takes place within the conservation area of Sagarmatha National Park; obtaining a permit for the park is crucial.
-The Sagarmatha National Park costs NPR 3000 for foreigners and NPR 1500 for SAARC nationals.
-Likewise, the Pasang Lhamu Rural Municipality Entry costs NPR 2000 for all citizens.
+Furthermore, the Sagarmatha National Park costs NPR 3,000 for foreigners and NPR 1,500 for SAARC nationals.
+Likewise, the Pasang Lhamu Rural Municipality Entry costs NPR 3,000 for all citizens.

 Note: Children below 10 years are free

-A typical day in the Everest Base Camp with Gokyo Lake Trekking involves exploring nature’s majesty and cultural immersion in the Khumbu Valley.
+A typical day in the Everest Base Camp with Gokyo Lake Trekking is all about experiencing nature’s beauty, and cultural exploration in the Khumbu Valley.
 Each day begins with the sound of chirping birds and the crisp air of the Everest region.
-Trekkers usually wake up at 6:00 Am except for hiking Kalapatthar; on the Kalapatthar hiking day, trekkers must wake up around 3:00 am.
+Trekkers usually wake up at 6:00 AM, except for hiking Kalapatthar; on the Kalapatthar hiking day, trekkers must wake up around 3:00 AM.
 After waking up, trekkers have a warm morning meal while enjoying the beauty of nature.
-After breakfast, trekker pack their backpack and make their way toward their day’s destination.
+After breakfast, trekker pack their backpacks and make their way toward their day’s destination.

-Walking through diverse terrain while appreciating nature’s wonder, accompanied by the mountain views, trekkers get to their lunch point at around 11:00 am.
-The lunch break will be for half an hour, and the time is not only for filling your tummy but also for resting and rejuvenating the body.
-After a break and filling tummy, trekkers continue their journey towards the final stretch.
+As they walk through diverse terrain, appreciating nature’s wonder and taking in the mountain views, trekkers reach their lunch point around 11:00 AM.
+The lunch break will be for half an hour, and the time is not only for filling your tummy but also for resting and rejuvenating their body.
+After a break, trekkers continue their journey towards the final destination.

-Around 4:00 pm in the evening, trekkers get to their destination after walking for 5-6 hours.
-As they reach their day’s resting point, they’ll check in into their accommodation and take a deep breath to complete the day.
+Around 4:00 PM in the evening, trekkers get to their destination after walking for 5-6 hours.
+As they reach their day’s resting point, they’ll check into their accommodation and take a deep breath to complete the day.
 After some rest, they’ll freshen up and enjoy the surroundings.
-Dinner will be served at around 7:00 pm in a communal dining area where trekkers can have their meal while sharing their day with their guide, porter, and fellow trekkers.
-Moreover, trekkers must go to bed early after half an hour of finishing dinner as an early bed helps them to get enough sleep and ready for next day’s adventure.
+Dinner will be served at around 7:00 PM in a communal dining area where trekkers can have their meal while sharing their day with their guide, porter, and fellow trekkers.
+Moreover, trekkers should go to bed early, ideally within half an hour of finishing dinner, as this helps them get enough sleep and be ready for the next day’s adventure.

 Furthermore, trekkers should consider some things before purchasing travel insurance, including: